sage9731/performance-panel/README-EN.md

    <img src="./assets/aida64-eng-3.png" alt="">

-## Install Riva Tuner Statistics Server
+## Install Riva Tuner Statistics Server (RTSS)

+> Note: If you don't want to view FPS, you can skip the installation of RTSS.

 1. Download and install [Riva Tuner Statistics Server](https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download/)

 2. Run RTSS and check "Start With Windows", then minimize it to run in background

 ## Apply Wallpaper Engine Wallpaper